phnmnl/container-nmrpro/README.md

 ## Short description

-NMRPro, an open-source easy-to-integrate web component for processing and visualization of NMR data that is highly extensible to include new functionalities according to the needs of each application.
+Open-source web component for processing and visualization of NMR data that is highly extensible to include new functionalities according to demand of applications.

 ## Description